 At the start of each test, the test vehicle begins moving between 150 and 200 m from the target and gradually accelerates toward the target.
-For 20-, 40-, and 60-km/h tests, the approach phase begins 25, 50, and 75 m (corresponding to approximately 4.5 s time-to-collision (TTC)) from the target, respectively.
+For 20-, 40-, and 60-km/h tests, the approach phase begins 25, 50, and 75 m (corresponding to approximately 4.5 s time-to-collision [TTC]) from the target, respectively.
 The approach phase ends when the test vehicle impacts the target, or the test vehicle stops before making impact with the target.
 During the approach phase, the driver is required to:

-- modulate the throttle using smooth inputs to maintain the nominal test speed, - use the least amount of steering input necessary to maintain the test vehicle in the center of the lane, - avoid the use of abrupt steering inputs or corrections, and - not touch the brake pedal.
+- modulate the throttle using smooth inputs to maintain the nominal test speed, - use the least amount of steering input necessary to maintain the test vehicle in the center of the lane, - avoid the use of abrupt steering inputs or corrections, and - not touch the brake pedal. - release the throttle at the start of braking.

-For the test to be considered valid, the following criteria must be met during the approach phase until impact with the target or activation of autonomous braking:
+For the test to be considered valid, the following criteria must be met during the approach phase until impact with the target or activation of automatic emergency braking:

-- vehicle speed must remain within ± 1.0 km/h of the nominal test speed, - yaw rate must remain within the range of ± 1 °/s, - lateral distance between the centerline of the test vehicle and the centerline of the lane must not exceed ± 0.1 m, and - pedestrian speed must remain within the range of 5.0 ± 0.2 km/h (except static target tests).
+- vehicle speed must remain within $\pm$ 1.0 km/h of the nominal test speed, - yaw rate must remain within the range of $\pm 1$ °/s, - lateral distance between the centerline of the test vehicle and the centerline of the lane must not exceed $\pm\,0.1$ m, and - pedestrian speed must remain within the range of $5.0 \pm 0.2$ km/h (except static target tests).